-HE people therefore of the he strove to see the Saviour, but gentiles entering into Jericho, because of the crowd he was unable to: because he desired to share in the grace of faith which the Saviour brought to the world, but the practice of vices having been undertaken indeed he could not attain to <his> desire.
-For in fact the same crowd of noxious character which protested more than a blind person 34 might verily entreat for light : likewise indeed hindereth the publican looking up lest he should see Jesus.
-But just as a blind man defeateth the voices of a multitude by crying out more and more : so it was necessary that the small man should pass over the higher obstruction of the harmful crowd, he should relinquish earthly <things>, he should climb the tree of the cross.
-How evidently Zacheus of small stature climbed a tree to where he would be elevated: while humble and knowing his own weakness, trusting in the Lord, proclaimeth,

-But God forbid that I should glory: save in the cross of our Lord Jesus Christ.
-But having ascended a sycamore tree, going over near to the Lord, he discerneth: because by this faith, although it be not yet solid, nonetheless he already striveth hurridly 35 and as if in crossing over to the light of heavenly wisdom.
-Walking through Jericho the Saviour came to the place where, hastening before, Zacheus had climbed up into a sycamore tree : because having been sent into the world, through heralds of his word by whom he without doubt both spoke and walked, he came to the people of the nations which, while they burned with faith of his passion, now 36 <with his> sublimely appearing, are also to be blessed with the presence of his divinity.
-[But thou.]
+HE people therefore of the gentiles entering into Jericho, he strove to see the Saviour, but because of the press he was unable to: because he desired to share in the grace of faith which the Saviour brought to the world, but the practice of vices having been undertaken indeed he could not attain to his desire.
+For in fact the same crowd of noxious character which protested more than a blind person might verily entreat for light: likewise indeed hindereth the publican looking up lest he should see Jesus.
+But just as a blind man defeateth the voices of a multitude by crying out more and more: so it was necessary that the small man should pass over the higher obstruction of the harmful crowd, he should relinquish earthly things, he should climb the tree of the cross.
+How evidently Zacchæus of small stature climbed a tree to where he would be elevated: while humble and knowing his own weakness, trusting in the Lord, proclaimeth, But God forbid that I should glory: save in the cross of our Lord Jesus Christ.
+But having ascended a sycamore tree, going over near to the Lord, he discerneth: because by this faith, although it be not yet solid, nonetheless he already striveth hurridly and as if in crossing over to the light of heavenly wisdom.
+Walking through Jericho the Saviour came to the place where, hastening before, Zacchæus had climbed up into a sycamore tree: because having been sent into the world, through heralds of his word by whom he without doubt both spoke and walked, he came to the people of the nations which, while they burned with faith of his passion, now with his sublimely appearing, are also to be blessed with the presence of his divinity.
+But thou, O Lord, have mercy upon us.